kiranparajuli589/react-rtc/README.md

 # Capture Studio

-Browser-based media recorder built with Next.js.
-Capture camera, microphone, screen, or screen + camera, preview locally, download, or keep recordings in the current session.
+Browser-based media recorder demo built with Next.js.
+Capture camera, microphone, screen, or screen + camera using core Web APIs (`getUserMedia`, `getDisplayMedia`, `MediaRecorder`).
+Preview locally, download, keep recordings in the current session, or use the resulting blob in any API payload.

-> **Note:** Capture Studio uses browser media capture APIs (`getUserMedia`, `getDisplayMedia`, `MediaRecorder`).
-It does not use WebRTC peer connections (ICE, SFU, signaling).
+> **Note:** This app does not use WebRTC peer connections (ICE, SFU, signaling).
+It is a client-side capture demo only—no upload pipeline is included.

 ## Features

 - Camera, audio, screen, and screen + webcam recording modes
 - Countdown, mirror, and camera quality settings (720p / 1080p)
-- Local preview, download, and session persistence (no upload)
+- Local preview, download, and in-session persistence (blob ready for API use; no built-in upload)
+- Draggable webcam overlay on screen + camera mode (size presets, shared placement in preview and recording)
 - IndexedDB chunk spillover for long recordings
 - Accessible UI built with shadcn / Radix primitives
 - Seven locales (en, de, es, fr, hi, ne, zh)